AivarasCer/Instagram-media-downloader/README.md

-# Instagram Photo Downloader
+# Instagram Media Downloader

-A Python script to download photos from a specific Instagram account using the `instaloader` library.
+A Python script to download media from a specific Instagram account using the `instaloader` library.

 ## Features

-- Download all photos from a public Instagram profile
+- Download all media from a public Instagram profile
 - Handle various exceptions such as non-existent profiles, private profiles, and login requirements

 ## Installation